 A strategic labor schedule on electrical projects helps electrical contractors set and maintain the pace of work.
-The schedule helps to define the project details and the sequence in which materials, tools, equipment, and people will be needed on the project.
+The schedule helps to define the project details and the sequence in which materials, tools, equipment, and people will be needed for the project.

 Workforce and labor planning tools like Bridgit Bench are built specifically for the construction industry to help maximize the efficiency and effectiveness of your project and resource schedule.
 In this blog, we’ll outline 3 labor scheduling tips for electrical contractors to help ensure they’re getting the most out of their team.